+- 1. Switch the battery lock to f.

-- 1. Slide and hold both battery releases to unlock d. - 2.
-Remove the battery pack.
+- 2. Switch and hold the Spring Lock to

+- 3. Remove the battery pack.

 IMPORTANT!
 Only use battery packs and power adapters supplied with this Notebook PC or specifically approved by the manufacturer or retailer for use with this model or else damage may occur to the Notebook PC.